-Did you know one in six Singaporean households currently employ a foreign domestic worker (FDW)?
-It’s hardly surprising what with most of us having to take care of young children or elderly parents while working.
-While a little extra help is always welcomed, it does not come cheap.
-Find out how much hiring a maid costs before you start looking for one.
+Did you know one in every six Singaporean households employs a foreign domestic worker (FDW)?
+It’s not surprising, given that most of us have to care for young children or elderly parents while working.
+While a little extra help is always welcome, it does not come cheap.
+Before you hire a maid, find out how much it costs.

 What are the typical fees involved?

-The most obvious expense would be your FDW’s salary, but there are also other compulsory fees such as the levy, security deposit, and maid insurance to consider on top of that.
-Let’s take a closer look at each of these.
+The most obvious expense is your FDW’s salary, but there are also other mandatory fees to consider, such as the levy, security deposit, and maid insurance.
+Let’s look at each of these in more detail.

-This will likely form the bulk of the expenses and usually varies between S$500 to S$700 depending on the nationality and experience of your maid.
+This will most likely constitute the majority of your expenses and will typically range between S$500 and S$700 depending on the nationality and experience of your maid.

-While the Ministry of Manpower (MOM) does not stipulate what the FDWs’ minimum salary should be, most sending countries do, as listed below:
+While the Ministry of Manpower (MOM) does not specify a minimum wage for FDWs, most sending countries do, as listed below:

 In reality, these figures are likely to be higher, especially if you are looking for a maid who has experience working in Singapore and is reasonably proficient in English.

-Besides their salary, employers will also have to pay a monthly foreign worker levy of S$300 (for the first maid), S$450 (for subsequent maids) or the concessionary rate of S$60.
-The levy ends when the Work Permit is cancelled or expired.
+Employers must pay a monthly foreign worker levy of S$300 (for the first maid), S$450 (for subsequent maids), or the concessionary rate of S$60 in addition to their salary.
+When the Work Permit is cancelled or expired, the levy is terminated.